justinmoreira/EMS_Game/CONTRIBUTING.md

 ## Code Quality

 A pre-push hook runs `just lint` automatically.
+This will check for formatting issues and potential compilation problems.

 If it fails:

 ```bash
 just lint --fix              # Auto-fix formatting issues